LaurentOngaro/UEVaultManager/README.md

 exemple:

-  UEVaultManager list --csv -c "plugin" --output "D:\testing\list.csv"
+  UEVaultManager list --csv -fc "plugin" --output "D:\testing\list.csv"

   Will list all the assets of the marketplace that have "plugin" it their category field (on the marketplace) and save the result using a csv format into the "D:\testing\list.csv" file